Claros Mortgage Trust (NYSE:CMTG) Price Target Cut to $11.00 by Analysts at Keefe, Bruyette & Woods

-Claros Mortgage Trust (NYSE:CMTG – Get Rating) had its price target trimmed by Keefe, Bruyette & Woods from $14.50 to $11.00 in a research report sent to investors on Thursday, Benzinga reports.
-The brokerage currently has an underperform rating on the stock.
+Claros Mortgage Trust (NYSE:CMTG – Get Rating) had its price objective trimmed by Keefe, Bruyette & Woods from $14.50 to $11.00 in a research note published on Thursday morning, Benzinga reports.
+The firm currently has an underperform rating on the stock.

-Several other equities research analysts have also recently weighed in on the stock.
-JMP Securities cut shares of Claros Mortgage Trust from an outperform rating to a market perform rating in a research report on Tuesday, February 21st.
-UBS Group lowered their target price on Claros Mortgage Trust from $19.00 to $17.50 and set a neutral rating for the company in a research report on Wednesday, December 21st.
-Two research analysts have rated the stock with a sell rating, two have given a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat.com, Claros Mortgage Trust presently has an average rating of Hold and an average target price of $16.80.
+Other equities research analysts have also recently issued research reports about the stock.
+JMP Securities downgraded shares of Claros Mortgage Trust from an outperform rating to a market perform rating in a research note on Tuesday, February 21st.
+UBS Group cut their price target on Claros Mortgage Trust from $19.00 to $17.50 and set a neutral rating on the stock in a research note on Wednesday, December 21st.
+Two research analysts have rated the stock with a sell rating, two have issued a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Claros Mortgage Trust currently has a consensus rating of Hold and a consensus price target of $16.80.

-The company also recently declared a quarterly dividend, which was paid on Friday, April 14th.
-Investors of record on Friday, March 31st were issued a dividend of $0.37 per share.
-This represents a $1.48 annualized dividend and a yield of 12.38%.
-The ex-dividend date of this dividend was Thursday, March 30th.
-Claros Mortgage Trust’s dividend payout ratio (DPR) is presently 187.34%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, April 14th.
+Investors of record on Friday, March 31st were issued a $0.37 dividend.
+The ex-dividend date was Thursday, March 30th.
+This represents a $1.48 dividend on an annualized basis and a yield of 12.45%.
+Claros Mortgage Trust’s payout ratio is currently 187.34%.

 Hedge Funds Weigh In On Claros Mortgage Trust

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Deutsche Bank AG lifted its holdings in Claros Mortgage Trust by 1.6% during the fourth quarter.
-Deutsche Bank AG now owns 39,260 shares of the company’s stock valued at $578,000 after purchasing an additional 614 shares during the last quarter.
-Citigroup Inc. lifted its stake in shares of Claros Mortgage Trust by 36.2% during the 4th quarter.
-Citigroup Inc. now owns 2,531 shares of the company’s stock valued at $37,000 after buying an additional 673 shares in the last quarter.
-New York State Common Retirement Fund boosted its holdings in Claros Mortgage Trust by 1.3% in the 3rd quarter.
-New York State Common Retirement Fund now owns 64,652 shares of the company’s stock worth $759,000 after buying an additional 852 shares during the period.
-Mirae Asset Global Investments Co.
-Ltd. boosted its holdings in Claros Mortgage Trust by 3.9% in the 4th quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 39,535 shares of the company’s stock worth $582,000 after buying an additional 1,489 shares during the period.
-Finally, ProShare Advisors LLC grew its stake in Claros Mortgage Trust by 16.7% in the 4th quarter.
-ProShare Advisors LLC now owns 11,838 shares of the company’s stock valued at $174,000 after buying an additional 1,697 shares in the last quarter.
-Hedge funds and other institutional investors own 71.49% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the company.
+Vanguard Group Inc. increased its holdings in Claros Mortgage Trust by 176.7% in the 3rd quarter.
+Vanguard Group Inc. now owns 10,851,780 shares of the company’s stock worth $127,399,000 after buying an additional 6,930,200 shares in the last quarter.
+BlackRock Inc. increased its holdings in Claros Mortgage Trust by 12.0% in the 3rd quarter.
+BlackRock Inc. now owns 7,572,721 shares of the company’s stock worth $88,904,000 after buying an additional 812,501 shares in the last quarter.
+Teacher Retirement System of Texas increased its holdings in Claros Mortgage Trust by 87.5% in the 3rd quarter.
+Teacher Retirement System of Texas now owns 7,498,001 shares of the company’s stock worth $88,026,000 after buying an additional 3,500,000 shares in the last quarter.
+Geode Capital Management LLC boosted its holdings in Claros Mortgage Trust by 2.9% in the fourth quarter.
+Geode Capital Management LLC now owns 1,878,754 shares of the company’s stock worth $27,636,000 after purchasing an additional 52,628 shares during the last quarter.
+Finally, State Street Corp boosted its holdings in Claros Mortgage Trust by 50.4% in the third quarter.
+State Street Corp now owns 1,741,364 shares of the company’s stock worth $21,067,000 after purchasing an additional 583,376 shares during the last quarter.
+71.49% of the stock is currently owned by hedge funds and other institutional investors.

 Claros Mortgage Trust, Inc is a real estate investment trust that focuses primarily on originating senior and subordinate loans on transitional commercial real estate assets located in principal markets across the United States.
 The company is qualified as a real estate investment trust (REIT) under the Internal Revenue Code.